 - for the purpose of providing a public list of names and states/territories of residence to allow confirmation of APD status.

-ii.
-Commonwealth, State and Territory agencies which receive or investigate health care complaints.
+- Commonwealth, State and Territory agencies which receive or investigate health care complaints.

-iii.
-PEN Global (Dietitians of Canada) to enable you to obtain online access to the PEN website.
+- PEN Global (Dietitians of Canada) to enable you to obtain online access to the PEN website.

-iv.
-Healthdirect Australia so that a member may be listed on the National Health Services Directory if they have voluntarily added their own details to Find an APD
+- Healthdirect Australia so that members may be listed on the National Health Services Directory if they have voluntarily added their details to ‘Find an APD’.

-Third party Websites
+Third party websites

 All user accounts must be accessed with usernames and passwords.
-You are strongly advised not to share your user name and password with any other person.
-All online payment pages are protected with Secure Socket Layer (“SSL”) encryption.
+You are strongly advised not to share your username and password with any other person.
+All online payment pages are protected with Secure Socket Layer (‘SSL‘) encryption.